Q&A: A look at $1.9B Powerball jackpot, how it grew so large

 Powerball is played in 45 states, as well as Washington, D.C., Puerto Rico and the U.S. Virgin Islands.

-AP correspondent Julie Walker in New York City contributed to this story.
+Associated Press writer Julie Walker in New York contributed to this story.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.